openSTB/simulator/README.md

 need to be installed for your use case.
 If you want to use MPI-based parallelisation, add the `MPI` option to the install: `python -m pip install --no-build-isolation ".[MPI]"`.
 To also install tools to help develop code for the framework, add the `dev`
-option: `python -m pip install --no-build-isolation ".[dev]".
-You can give both options separated by a comma, i.e., `python -m pip install --no-build-isolation ".[MPI,dev]".
+option: `python -m pip install --no-build-isolation ".[dev]"`.
+You can give both options separated by a comma, i.e., `python -m pip install --no-build-isolation ".[MPI,dev]"`.